cheetah0216/cheetah0216.github.com/_posts/language/2013-05-15-oracle-pl-sql-by-example.md

 {% highlight sql %}
 DECLARE   v_first_name VARCHAR2(35);   v_last_name VARCHAR2(35);BEGIN   SELECT first_name, last_name     INTO v_first_name, v_last_name     FROM student    WHERE student_id = 123;      DBMS_OUTPUT.PUT_LINE ('Student name: '||v_first_name||' '||v_last_name);EXCEPTION   WHEN NO_DATA_FOUND THEN      DBMS_OUTPUT.PUT_LINE ('There is no student with '||'student id 123');END;
 {% endhighlight %}

+***How PL/SQL Gets Executed***
+Every time an anonymous PL/SQL block is executed, the code is sent to the PL/SQL engine on the server, where it is compiled.
+A named PL/SQL block is compiled only at the time of its creation, or if it has been changed.
+The compilation process includes syntax checking, binding, and p-code generation.
+<li>anonymous block:When the block is executed, the code is sent to the PL/SQL engine on the server, where it is compiled. </li>
+<li>named block:compiled only at the time of its creation,or if it has been changed.</li>